GemHunt/CoinSorter/README.md

 * System costing less than $200 as a kit excluding the cost of the computer and optional GPU card and less than $50 in a quantity of 20 systems provided you have free access to a laser cutter.
 * Low cost, real world example of an open high speed machine vision system that can be used as a starting point for handling, inspection, and manufacture of other small parts.

-**Short term goal:**
+**Milestones & Short term goals & tasks:**
+* GitHub milestones and issues are the best place to understand the project's past, present, and future.
+* These need to be updated... :-)
-* To sort 2 pennies a second by type, date and mintmark.
+* In general the short term goal is to sort 2 pennies a second by type, date and mintmark.
+* To understand where this system is heading in the short term see [Hardware Proof of Concept Issues](https://github.com/GemHunt/CoinSorter/milestones/Hardware%20Proof%20of%20Concept)
+* For long term project direction [check out the issues for future milestones.](https://github.com/GemHunt/CoinSorter/milestones/Future%20Milestones)
+* Check out the [starting point issues](https://github.com/GemHunt/CoinSorter/labels/starting%20point) to see what is currently being worked on.

 **Usage:**
 * A new Python version has just been started.
 * There is nothing working to use or download at this point.
+* [View the old parts list and documentation](https://github.com/GemHunt/CoinSorter/tree/master/hardware/conveyors/conveyors.md) for the conveyors and the [CAD files](https://github.com/GemHunt/CoinSorter/tree/master/hardware/conveyors/).

+**How to Contribute**
+* Call me @ 630-830-6640

 **Past Progress:**
 * 2 working proof of concepts have been built proving Caffe & DIGITS is an excellent choice to build small fully connected models using LeNet networks.
 * Over 20 prototype conveyors have been build each improving on the last design with around 150,000 coins imaged so far.
 * The full hardware setup as is mostly designed that others can start building it.

-To understand where this system is heading in the short term see [Hardware Proof of Concept Issues](https://github.com/GemHunt/CoinSorter/milestones/Hardware%20Proof%20of%20Concept)

-Check out the [starting point issues](https://github.com/GemHunt/CoinSorter/labels/starting%20point) to see what is currently being worked on.

 **History:**
 * The first proof of concept of this system used a C# project to capture images from a Canon Rebel camera and called MATLAB to preprocess them.
 A VB project was used to call DIGITS to classify the images and call a HP Power supply to drive a solenoid.
 These two projects have now been replaced.